tddschn/llm-biases/README.md

 # Gender Bias in LLMs

-Please read the LICENSE before you attempt to use content in this repository.
+Please read the LICENSE before you attempt to re-use content in this repository.